 - I've been diagnosed with dry eye.
 Will Glass make it worse?

-Looking up repeatedly to access the Glass screen could exacerbate dry eye, some optometrists speculate, but symptoms could be less pronounced with a glance as opposed to a prolonged stare.
+Looking up repeatedly to access the Glass screen could exacerbate dry eye, some doctors speculate, but symptoms could be less pronounced with a glance as opposed to a prolonged stare.

 - Can you fit me with prescription lenses for Glass?

 Currently, Glass is mounted to a specially designed frame with nonprescription lenses.
 However, Google announced prescription lenses may be fit to the frames with help from eye care providers.

 So whether you see the Google Glass as half empty or half full, the gadgets are gaining hype and popularity.
 View additional FAQs regarding Google Glass.
 See the January/February edition of AOA Focus for more information about Google Glass.